David Bromstad: Early life and education

 Bromstad was born the youngest of four children to Diane Marlys Bromstad (née Krueger) and Richard Harold David Bromstad in Cokato, Minnesota.
 His mother is of Swedish and German descent, and his father is of Norwegian descent.
 He has three older siblings, Dean Richard Bromstad, Dynelle Renee Bromstad, and Dyonne Rachael Bromstad.
 He was always interested in art and design, and while attending Wayzata High School made a decision to pursue a career as a Disney animator.
 He attended the Ringling College of Art and Design in Sarasota, Florida, a school known as a starting point for careers with Disney.
 After graduating, he worked as a Disney illustrator.

 Career

-After being placed on leave as a Disney illustrator, he started his own company, Bromstad Studio.
 At the urging of a friend, Bromstad moved to Miami Beach and tried out for HGTV's Design Star, a reality show competition to pick a host for a new show on the HGTV cable network.
 On Design Star, Bromstad competed against nine other potential designers, winning the grand prize – a car, and the chance to host his own show on HGTV.
+He hosted Color Splash on HGTV from 2007 to 2012.